esdoc/esdoc/site/manual/usage/feature.md

 Note: ESDoc doesn't support prototype base codes and function base codes.

 ## ES2015 Module
-ESDoc supports ES2015 Modules syntax and targets codes that are written by it.
+ESDoc supports ES2015 Modules syntax and targets codes that are written by it.<br/>
 ES2015 Modules syntax is file base.
 So ESDoc treats as one file = one module.

 ESDoc displays a import style in accordance with the export style.